 Offering debt securities to your members or to the broader community is regulated by requirements for full and accurate disclosure.

 Learn more about offering securities in part three of the Community investment for Australian co-operatives – A Handbook.

-Read a simple example of a disclosure statement for an offer of debentures to members.
+Read these simple examples of a disclosure statement for an offer of debentures to members:

 If your co-operative is considering offering securities, then it is advisable to seek professional assistance.
 Access referrals, resources and other information.

 For a brief overview of co-operative securities, read BCCM’s Crowdfunding for co-operative securities paper.